Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - we make an error in your payment amount

 If an overpayment happens you can respond to it before it becomes a debt.
-Once it becomes a debt, you’ll have to repay the benefits you were given that you weren’t eligible to receive.
+Once it becomes a debt, you will have to repay the benefits you were given that you were not eligible to receive.

 - Report changes in your personal, financial or medical situation to your worker right away.